lumen-notes/lumen/README.md

 ### Example

-In the following note, we've encoded two pieces of metadata in the frontmatter: the book's ISBN and whether or not we've read it.
+In the following note, we've included two pieces of metadata in the frontmatter: the book's ISBN and whether or not we've read it.

 ```
 ---